iabdullah-ai/Python-Fundamentals/README.md

 * ( this project is the implementation of error handling i learned )*
 * **PROJECT 3 : salestracker2.O.py
 * ( this is my first project that has a practical work it handles and tracks everyday sales of my father medical store)
+* **PROJECT 4 : coderproject.py
+* ( this project converts your message into a code and also decode the message if you have the code logic )
   ## Tech Stack
   * ** Language : python 3
   * ** Tools: *VS code , Github